slack-samples/deno-simple-survey/README.md

 Once you've successfully connected your account, you're almost ready to create surveys at the press of a reaction!

-To complete the connection process, you need to let your app know you'll be using the account you just authenticated with.
+To complete the connection process, you need to let your app know what authenticated account you'll be using for specific workflows.

+For this specific app, only the `CreateSurvey` workflow requires a configured external Google account, so we can set that up with our freshly authed account.
 To do so, run:

 ```sh
 slack external-auth select-auth